parthtyagi27/GLEngine/README.md

-# PongGL
+# GLEngine
-Pong written in Java using LWJGL as an OpenGL binding
+OpenGL Engine written in Java using LWJGL as the OpenGL bindings